 According to the REACH and CLP Regulations (Article 124(2) of REACH and Article 44 of CLP), the countries of the European Union, in addition to Norway, Iceland and Liechtenstein, have established national REACH and CLP helpdesks to provide advice and assistance on REACH and CLP obligations.
-Their national helpdesks are the first point of contact for companies.
+Under the BPR (Article 81), Member States* provide advice and assistance via their national BPR helpdesks or Competent Authorities..
+These authorities are the first point of contact for companies established in the EU/EEA.

 What kind of advice can I get from the national helpdesk?

-For support to users of ECHA's IT tools (such as IUCLID, Chesar and REACH-IT), and assistance related to the processing of individual submissions (e.g. registrations, PPORD notifications, inquiries), you may contact the ECHA Helpdesk.
+For support to users of ECHA's IT tools (such as IUCLID 5, REACH-IT, R4BP 3 and Chesar), and assistance related to the processing of submissions, you may contact the ECHA Helpdesk.